 - Not So Different: The only difference between Bond and Goldeneye is whose side they're fighting on.
 They're both "blunt instruments" (to quote Ian Fleming himself) in the service of their masters.

 - Poison Is Evil: The venom guns cause instant but brief (about 3 seconds) paralysis.
-Per the manual, they're used primarily in assassinations and abductions (per the manual), the venom-gun is a little more sadistic than James Bond's usual dart guns, which render his opponents unconscious for a while.
+Per the manual, they're used primarily in assassinations and abductions, and they're a little more sadistic than James Bond's usual dart guns, which render his opponents unconscious for a while.

 - Punny Name: The Eye Powers' names.

 - Roaring Rampage of Revenge: The opening cutscenes establish that Goldeneye lost his organic eye in a skirmish with Dr. No a few years previously.